-Shortly after, the practice of breeding, selling, and allowing the public to handle exotic cats came to an abrupt end when the roadside zoo converted their business model to match that of a sanctuary.
+Not too long after Jack Lewis' disappearance, the practice of breeding, selling, and allowing the public to handle exotic cats eventually came to an end when the roadside zoo converted their business model to match that of a sanctuary.

-By this time, Carole was already married to Howard Baskin, a former employee of Citicorp.
-The new couple met at a party in 2002 and got married in 2004.
+By that time, Carole was already married to Howard Baskin, a former employee of Citicorp.
+They first met at a party in 2002 and later married in 2004.

-With Howard now in the picture, transparency was no more and a new era of wildlife exploitation emerged.
+With Howard now in the picture, transparency became a thing of the past and a new era of wildlife exploitation emerged.
 Wildlife On Easy Street now became Big Cat Rescue.